 In order to use an electric sharpener like this one, all you have to do is pull a knife through the stages one side at a time.
 This particular sharpener requires you to do one side at a time and you should sharpen each side an equal number of times.
 Some models from other manufacturers sharpen both sides at once.
 Both designs basically achieve the same result.

 You don’t have to worry about sharpening at the correct 20 or 15-degree angle with a sharpener like this one, because most electric sharpeners have knife guides that do that part for you.
 You also don’t have to push down very hard or pull the blade through the sharpener very quickly.
 Just a light and steady movement is ideal to sharpen your knife’s edge with a unit like this one.

 This sharpener and some other Chef’s Choice models have a stropping disc in one stage.
 This fine, flexible disc is for polishing a fine edge once you’ve sharpened it or for honing the edge of a serrated knife.
 My grandfather was a barber, and he used a strip of rough leather to polish the blade of his straight razor after he used a sharpening stone.
 His razor had to be sharp and smooth enough for shaving.
 The stropping disc in Chef’s Choice models serves the same purpose as that strip of leather – putting the final touch on a sharp edge.
 If you want an edge with bite, I’d recommend using a honing steel after sharpening or picking up the Chef’sChoice 130 knife sharpener, which includes a steeling stage as well as a stropping stage.

 Manual knife sharpeners:

-Manual sharpeners like this Smith’s Edgeware manual knife sharpener are simple to use and they get a result that’s similar to a honing steel.
-This particular model has four stages – two for Asian-style cutlery like santoku knives, and two for European-style cutlery like chef’s knives and slicers.
-There’s a coarse stage and a fine stage for each style.
+Manual sharpeners are simple to use and they get a result that’s similar to a honing steel.
+The Chef’s Choice manual knife sharpener is designed for European-style cutlery like chef’s knives and slicers.
+There’s a coarse stage for sharpening and a fine stage for honing.